Pembroke Yeomanry: 224 (Pembroke Yeomanry) Transport Squadron

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 In 1850 the regiment was dressed as Hussars, in blue jackets with buff facings and silver/white hussar lace, with a black Shako.
 The appointments bore the letters 'C.Y.C.' (for Castlemartin Yeomanry Cavalry).

 On the eve of the Boer War the regiment wore a Shell jacket in dark blue, closely braided with white cord, and with white facings.
 The head-dress was a fur Busby with white bag and plume.
 The blue pantaloons or overalls bore white stripes.
 The officers' Sabretaches and the horses' throat plumes were also white.

 After the Boer War the Imperial Yeomanry adopted a khaki service dress with the typical Slouch hat of the IY, replaced in about 1906 by the Service cap.
 The pre-war uniform was retained for full dress occasions.

 In the TF the parade and walking out uniform of the Pembroke Yeomanry consisted of a dark blue peaked cap, tunic and overalls.
 The cap band, shoulder straps and trouser stripe were white.
 Officers were distinguished by silver shoulder cords and white pouch belts.
 The plain khaki service dress of the regular cavalry was worn from 1908 onwards, replacing the blue uniform for all occasions after 1914.
 The service dress was in turn replaced by battledress or other standard British Army uniforms during and after World War II.

 When the regiment was first converted to artillery it continued to wear its Pembroke Yeomanry cap badge, consisting of the Prince of Wales's feathers, coronet and 'Ich Dien' motto, with a scroll beneath carrying the unique Battle honour 'Fishguard'.
 However it was later badged as Royal Artillery.
 In 1933 the CO, Lt-Col L.H.
 Higgon, re-introduced the Pembroke Yeomanry badge as a collar badge, which was worn during World War II.
 146th (P&C) Medium Rgt continued this tradition, leading to its nickname 'Fishguard Express'.
 After the war 302 (PY) Field Rgt reintroduced the Pembroke Yeomanry badge for cap and collar, cavalry shoulder chains were authorised on No 1 dress, and the Pembroke Yeomanry dark blue-silver-red Stable belt was worn in place of the RA belt.